csmap-surveys/csmap-surveys.github.io/youtube_takeout_inst.md

 4. On the pop-up window (pictured below), only check off options: history, my-comments, my-live-chat-messages, and subscriptions.<br/>
 <img src="images/yt-what_to_select.png" width="300" style="margin:auto;"><br/>
 5. Click on “OK.”
 Then on the original window, click "Next step".
-6. In the next windowyou can select file type, frequency, and destination.<br/>
+6. In the next window, you can select file type, frequency, and destination.<br/>
 <img src="images/choose_file_type.png" width="600" style="margin:auto;"><br/>
+- For Transfer to:, keep "Send download link via email" selected.
-- For frequency, choose "export once".
+- For Frequency, choose "export once".
-- For the file format field, select “.zip”.
+- For the File type field, select “.zip”.
-- For file size, select 1 GB.
+- For File size field, select 1 GB.
+- The click on the blue "Create export" button.
 *Note: if your file size is larger than 1 GB, you most likely selected more data than requested.
 Please make sure you unselect “videos” in step 4.*

 ## Step 2: Wait for your takeout data to become available
-After completing the Goolge takeout request, it may take Google anywhere from 1 hour to a few days to send you the data archive.
+After completing the Goolge takeout request, it should only be a few minutes before you receive the archive from Google in your inbox.
+On some rare occasions it can take a few days.

 ## Step 3: Submit your takeout data to receive points
 When the archive is ready, you will receive an email from “Google Takeout” with the subject “Your Google Data is ready to download.”

-After you download your takeout data, you are ready to upload your data to the study <a href="https://www.csmapsurveys.org/youtube_takeout.html" style="font-weight:bold;">upload form</a>.
+After you download your takeout data, you are ready to upload your data to the study.
+You can upload the file that ends in ".zip" to the personalized link provided to you in the email after you completed your survey.
-<a href="https://www.csmapsurveys.org/youtube_takeout.html" style="font-size:24px; display:block; width:200px; margin:auto; padding:10px; border:1px solid #000; font-weight:bold;">Upload data here</a>
-You will also need your User ID and Survey ID.

 Please email csmapsupport@nyu.edu with the subject line "YouTube takeout" if you have any issues with these steps.